 The Medicaid program is made up of a network of health care providers, coordinators and services that help millions of New Yorkers every year.
 This includes direct care providers and managed care plans that coordinate services.
 The "Provider" section of the Office of the Medicaid Inspector General (OMIG) Web site is a resource for these health care professionals.
 The vast majority of health care professionals and organizations in the Medicaid program want to follow the rules.
-Other providers have engaged in unacceptable practices, which means that they can not participate in the Medicaid program.
-As an aid to health care professionals and organizations, OMIG provides access to the list of these Medicaid Terminations and Exclusions.
+Other providers have engaged in unacceptable practices, which means that they cannot participate in the Medicaid program.
+As an aid to health care professionals and organizations, OMIG provides access to the list of these Medicaid Exclusions.

 Providers may also see fraud in their day to day activities.
 Some examples of fraud may include:

 - Billing for unnecessary services – Ordering and then subsequently charging the Medicaid program for services a patient does not need;